richl1/DAND_P6/README.md

 1. I also recommend removing the grey gridlines.
 This will make your chart look less messy, especially when the maxima and minima lines are showing.

 I incorporated all these changes and re-posted a revised request for feedback.
 I requested feedback a total of (4) times starting with my initial sketch and at each major revision / git commit.

+__First Udacity Review__ Sumbission feedback / updates __(A version is included in the "1st_submission" subdirectory in the GIT repo.)__:

+- Suggestion 1: ... the length of the text is potentially overwhelming

+	- I simplified the title and text as suggested.

+- Suggestion 2:  ...
+Minima and Maxima are mathematical terms, ...
+Between 1995 and 2005 there seems to be two red lines in a row.... , ...
+What would definitely help is an 'average' line running parallel to the x-axis at 100%...

+	- I renamed the terms to "peaks" amd "valleys".
+I added the missing "valley" line.
+I added a dashed mean line at 100%.

+- Suggestion 3: Do you need two Y-axis if they are both based on %.
+The label could be "HOUSES FOR SALE/SOLD AS A % OF MEAN" You could then outline the mean values for both somewhere else on the graphic?

+	- I removed the Text and ticks from the second Y axis; however, dimple.js requires this axis to be present.

+__Second Udacity member feadback__

+- Suggestion: I have one suggestion regarding the MINIMA LINE and the MAXIMA LINE buttons.
+I notice when I click the button, it changes to blue color, however, the MINIMA LINE is green, the MAXIMA LINE is red.
+I think it might be more consistent if you change the two button colors when clicked to green and red respectively.

+	- Changing ther background colors became distracting.
+Instead, I used red/green font colors for each button to correspond to each set of lines.

 Viewers can review the development steps of the visualization by checking out each git commit and viewing ```index.html``` in a local browser.